LLnCSoftware/mserve/examples/02quickauth/README.md

 the servants.

 This file just contains one line: '.z.po:{ .z.pc:{exit 0} }'

-To enhance security you could also set '.z.pw:{0b}' to reject any connections after the first, and/or validate that the ip address in .z.a is the one expected for the mserve machine.
+To enhance security you could:
+1. add .z.pw:{[h;pw] 0b} within the .z.po handler, to allow only the first connection.
+2. add .z.pw alongside the .z.po handler to validate ip address in .z.a against the known ip address of mserve.

 The setting of .z.pc must be done after the file has loaded successfully, otherwise it will terminate immediately, so it is convienient to do it when the first connection is made.

-This works for us here because we are not using .z.po for anything else.
-If your servant was using .z.po, you might include in it a call to another function "exitonclose" which is a no-op, and override that function in your exitOnClose.q plugin.